By Aisling Finn on Tuesday 17 November 2020

 Google Pay has not been available in either country to date, with bunq being the first bank to enable the payment system.

-Dutch challenger bank bunq is the challenger bank to offer Google Pay to its customers in the Netherlands and Portugal.
+Dutch challenger bank bunq is one of the first challenger banks to offer Google Pay to its customers in the Netherlands and Portugal.

 The fintech will be the first to bring Google Pay to Portugal and its native Netherlands following the introduction of Apple Pay for the first time in 2019.